The Inter-Library Loan service can help you obtain materials which are not held at any of Cardiff University's

 Is there a charge?

 Requests are normally paid for by your School.
-In most cases authorisation will be required (for example by your supervisor).
+In most cases authorisation will be required: see the Authorised ILL signatories list for details.
 Your home library will be able to confirm this for you.
 The current (from 1 August 2015) University Library Service charges are listed below:

 Loan (including postage)